scandum/fluxsort/README.md

 Visualization
 -------------
-In the visualization below four tests are performed on 512 elements: Random, Generic, Random Half, and Ascending Tiles.
-Partitions greater than 48 elements use the pseudomedian of 15 to select the pivot.
+In the visualization below eleven tests are performed on 256 elements.
+The various distributions are indexed on YouTube: https://youtu.be/Zg7OkQxmohg.

 [![fluxsort visualization](/images/fluxsort.gif)](https://youtu.be/Zg7OkQxmohg)